samsquire/ideas4/README.md

 For example, we can define what should go on to requests we can rerun the function to apply to past storage of past requests.

-In other words, our system is reactive in its design.
+In other words, our system is reactive to its design.

 Event handlers, workflow should be defined with a builder of the system as a whole.

+This idea is an extension to how Kubernetes has an API for defining resources and Pulimi and Terraform.
+The system as a whole should be overconstrained.

 # 151. People circuitry